VitalyKondratiev/vscode-sshextension/README.md

 ## Features

 Uses a ready-made server configuration file.
 The connection opens in a new instance of the integrated terminal.
+SSH port forwarding.

 ## How to use

 ### Open terminal from server list
-Open the Command Palette (usually `F1` or `Ctrl+Shift+P`).
+- Open the Command Palette (usually `F1` or `Ctrl+Shift+P`).
-Select the command `Open SSH Connection`.
+- Select the command `SSHExtension: Open SSH Connection`.
-Select a server from the list.
+- Select a server from the list.

 ![Demo Open connection from list](./images/open_connection_from_list.gif)